Roseville Brain Injury Lawyer

-- Whiplash injuries are caused by a rapid acceleration/deceleration movement that occurs when a person’s head is rapidly and violently moved in one direction and then another.
+- Whiplash injuries are caused by a rapid acceleration/deceleration movement when a person’s head is rapidly and violently moved in one direction and then another.
 The brain is jostled around inside the brain cavity, resulting in a traumatic brain injury.
-Car accidents and other motor vehicle crashes have the potential to create whiplash-type TBIs as a person’s head is moved forward and then rapidly backward in a car crash.
+Motor vehicle collisions can cause cervical sprain, and brain trauma as an individual’s head is propelled forward and then rapidly backward in an auto accident.
+An experienced Roseville traumatic brain injury lawyer can retain an expert witness in an accident case to show difficult insurance companies that the TBI is connected to the car wreck.

 In addition to distinguishing TBIs by mechanism or cause, TBIs can also be classified according to their severity.
 There are generally three classifications of TBIs:

 - Mild TBIs usually do not result in any loss of consciousness and do not result in long-lasting or permanent impairment.
 A “mild” TBI still requires medical evaluation, but treatment may involve simply bed rest and monitoring.
 It is important to note that a mild TBI can progress to a moderate or severe TBI; therefore, mild TBI patients and/or their family members should be alert for changing or worsening symptoms and report such symptoms to a doctor right away.

 - Moderate TBIs can involve a temporary, short-term loss of consciousness and/or loss of memory.
-Moderate TBIs involve more severe damage to the brain and, as a result, there is a greater chance the TBI victim will suffer some permanent disability or impairment as a result of the injury.
+Moderate TBIs involve more severe damage to the brain.
+As a result, there is a greater chance the TBI victim will suffer some permanent disability or impairment due to the injury.

-- Severe TBIs are the most serious type of traumatic brain injury and involve extensive damage to the brain and its functioning.
-Severe TBI victims almost always suffer some permanent impairment or limitation as a result of their injury.
-Many severe TBI victims are unable to live independently and require experienced and dedicated nursing staff to visit them at home on a regular basis.
-This means that severe TBI victims and their families face potentially hundreds of thousands – if not millions – of dollars in ongoing medical costs (depending on the victim’s needs).
+- Severe TBIs are the most severe type of traumatic brain injury and involve extensive damage to the brain and its functioning.
+Severe TBI victims almost always suffer some permanent impairment or limitation due to their injury.
+Many severe TBI victims cannot live independently and require experienced and dedicated nursing staff to visit them at home regularly.
+This means that severe TBI victims and their families face hundreds of thousands – if not millions – of dollars in ongoing medical costs (depending on the victim’s needs).